 All our programs provide an inquiry-based approach to science learning and the scientific method.
 We focus on Student Driven Research, where students design and implement their own independent research projects.
-Within this framework, we can teach a variety of subjects.
-You can learn more about our program offerings and subjects through the tabs below.
+Within this framework, we can teach a variety of subjects, and you can choose from longer, week-long programs or one class short programs.
+We do overnight programs on Donner Summit.
+We can conduct programs in your classroom, the field, or virtually.
+You can learn more about our offerings and subjects through the tabs below.

 Learn which programs are right for you:

 We can help you navigate our offerings, from short online learning lessons to full research programs, and more.
 Set up a free meeting with us to discuss what programs would be best for your class.
 You can also stay up to date on our newest programs by signing up for our newsletter.